CodePushGo/website/src/content/blog/en/how-to-schedule-ota-updates-for-capacitor-apps.md

 **Key Stats:** 95% of active users adopt updates within 24 hours, with an 82% global success rate.
 Average download speed for a 5 MB bundle is 114 ms.

-Read on to learn how to set up, schedule, and track OTA updates for your Capacitor app.
+Read on to learn how to set up, schedule, and track OTA updates for your React Native app.

 ## Setup Requirements